 As part of the consideration for the Muzak acquisition, a maximum of \$30,000 in cash may be paid over the three years following closing in the event that we achieve certain minimum EBITDA targets.
-The fair value of the consideration is based on the probability of expected outcomes and expected cash flows.
+The fair value of the amount payable is based on the probability of expected outcomes.

-The acquisition of ICI contains deferred consideration of \$5,600, to be paid in October 2013.
+The consideration for the acquisition of ICI contains deferred consideration of \$5,600, to be paid in October 2013.